bala-1409/Mall-Customers-Clustering-DataScience-Projects/README.md

    Select relevant features that contribute significantly to customer segmentation and spending behavior, based on exploratory data analysis and domain knowledge.

 5. ### Customer Segmentation:
-    Apply clustering algorithms such as K-means, hierarchical clustering, or DBSCAN to group customers into distinct segments based on their spending behavior and demographic attributes.
+    Apply clustering algorithms such as K-means, hierarchical clustering into distinct segments based on their spending behavior and annual income .

 6. ### Cluster Analysis:
     Analyze the characteristics and traits of each customer segment to gain insights into their preferences, needs, and behaviors.
 Compare the clusters to identify distinct groups and their unique characteristics.